dvidelabs/flatcc/README.md

   It may also be useful for other language interfaces.
 The library maintains a stack state to make it easy to build buffers from a parser or similar.
-- an optional portability layer for non-C11 compliant compilers.
-This is not mature and needs target specific testing but should be a good starting point for using the generated code with most C compilers around.
+- a small `portable` header only library for non-C11 compliant compilers, and small helpers for all compilers including endian handling and numeric printing and parsing.

 The `flatcc` compiler is implemented as a standalone tool instead of extending Googles `flatc` compiler in order to have a pure portable C